 Pickled onions are a national treasure in Great Britain - everyone loves them.
-Pickled onions appear on fish and chips, a Ploughman's Lunch, with pies, and just about every savoury dish where we can.
-There are hundreds of commercial varieties groaning on the supermarket shelves, but nothing beats a jar of homemade pickled onions.
+The onions appear alongside fish and chips, on a Ploughman's Lunch, with savoury pies, and just about every dish where they can.
+You can buy any of the hundreds of commercial varieties groaning on the supermarket shelves, but nothing beats a jar of homemade pickled onions.

 I will not pretend that, though easy to make, the process of pickling onions can be quite tedious.
-So, like me, put the radio on or prop the i-pad up and catch a little music while you are doing it.
-It is so worth the effort I promise.
-You will lighten the load if you read the note in the recipe about peeling onions; it will save you hours.
+So put the radio on or prop the i-pad up and catch a little music while you are doing it. you will soon discover it is so worth the effort I promise.
+You will lighten the load if you read the note in the recipe about peeling onions at the start of the recipe, reading this will save you hours.

-Tiny pickling or buttons onions are mainly available in the autumn and if prepared and stored early autumn, are perfect by Boxing Day to eat with cold meats or pork pie.
-They will keep almost year round on a pantry shelf with no need to refrigerate.
+Tiny pickling or buttons onions are mainly available in the autumn and if prepared and stored early enough will be perfect by Boxing Day to eat with cold meats or pork pie some say Christmas is never the same without them.
+Also, they will keep almost year round on a pantry shelf with no need to refrigerate.

 - 25g (1oz) salt

 - 1 kg (2¼ lbs) pickling onions, peeled (see note below)

 - ½ teaspoon dried chilli flakes

 - 1 litre (35 fl oz) malt vinegar

 - 170g (6 oz) sugar

 Peeling pickling onions is fiddly and time-consuming.
 To speed up the process, top and tail the onions, then place the onions in a large heatproof bowl and pour boiling water over to cover.
 Leave to cool, and once the water is cool, hey presto, the skins will just rub away.
 Then, drain and pat the onions dry with kitchen paper.
 Do not leave in the water once cool or the onions will start to go mushy when you preserve them.